muratkemaldar/lovebits/README.md

 Please create a fork and create Pull Requests for new poems, improvements, and more.
 If you have any questions or need feedback to create a new poem, just let me know.

+**Here are some topics you can help with, if you want to**:

+- New poems
+- Responsiveness (This is somewhat big, because of static numbers in poems.
+Needs some effort.)
+- Tests?

 ## Development

 Fork and clone the project.